6 Budget-Friendly Southeast USA Road Trip Destinations

 My favorite place overall is Frenchman Street.
 Frenchman is a live jazz street lined with bars playing live music.
 The drinks are very cheap in the bars but the kicker is that you don’t even have to go inside – bands will just start playing and dancing around the street – all the entertainment you need is outside!

-Places to eat in New Orleans
+Places to Eat in New Orleans on a Budget

 Cafe Du Monde is one of the most popular spots to experience the famous beignets in New Orleans!
 For around $4 you’ll savor the flavors of these tasty treats.